 Organic Light-Emitting Diode, better known as OLED is a display technology that is renowned for achieving pitch black.
 The display consists of pixels that contain an organic carbon-based film that is placed between 2 conductors.
 When current passes through the conductors, it emits light.
 This process takes place on every single pixel, which makes the organic pixels self-emissive, each pixel generates its own light.

 There are two different types of OLED technologies; the Active-Matrix OLED (AMOLED) and the Passive-Matrix OLED (PMOLED).
 The AMOLED variant requires electronics to switch individual pixels on and off.
 This yields a better deep black display, thereby producing better display qualities.
 Owing to this quality, the AMOLED variant of OLED technology is the most prevalent OLED display technology in the market today.
-LG, Sony, Philips, Toshiba and Panasonic are using the technology to produce TVs.
+LG, Sony, Philips, Toshiba and Panasonic are using the technology to produce OLED TVs.

 Advantages Of OLED Technology